rladies/rladiesguide/content/rocur/admin guide/index.en.md

 * Create a draft of their infographic.
 * Send an email to the curator that includes:
   - A reminder of when they are scheduled to curate;
-  - A draft of the infographic, request that they approve or request changes to the draft
+  - A draft of the infographic, request that they approve or request changes to the draft;
   - Link the Curator Guide for their reference.
 Ask them if they have any questions.

 #### Sample email ~1 week before the first day of curating